Any person who accepts to go to war is badass by any measure. But some men distinguish themselves by raising the bar, and doing the impossible.

 #5 Colonel Von Lettow-Vorbeck Tells Hitler to Fuck Off

 Whoever says badassery cannot be induced by naming your kids something badass is lying.
 Paul Emil von Lettow-Vorbeck, other than having a mouthful of a badass name, is recognized as the most badass German General to lead a military force during World War I. Free Advice: Call your child Lettow-Vorbeck and watch him become the king of recess.
 Please don’t quote me if he doesn’t.

 When the war started, Lettow-Vorbeck was leading a small garrison of just a little over five thousand soldiers.
-He used the Knigsberg’s guns-after Loof’s ship was damaged-to shell the Allies in the East African land campaign.
-One of his victories was so embarrassing to the British that they kept it secret until 1966.
+He used the Konigsberg’s guns-after Loof’s ship was damaged and sunk-to shell the Allies in the East African land campaign.
+He kept them busy, and won some major victories.
+One of those victories was so embarrassing to the British that they kept it secret until 1966.

 Two days after Germany lost the war, Vorbeck was still busy fighting and winning territory-in the Congo.
 He did not even know that his side had lost the war until Hector Croad, a British Magistrate, brought him a letter informing him of the armistice.
 Imagine that, your enemy coming to tell you to quit, because everyone else on your side didn’t win.